ROCm/HIP/docs/understand/programming_model.rst

 1. Initialize the HIP runtime and select the GPU: As described in :ref:`initialization`, refers to identifying and selecting a target GPU, setting up a context to let the CPU interact with the GPU.
 2. Memory Management: As discussed in :ref:`memory_management`, this includes allocating the required memory on the host and device, and the transfer of input data from the host to the device.
 Note that the data is transferred to the device, and passed as an input parameter for the kernel.
-3. Configure and launch the kernel on the GPU: As described in :ref:`device_program`, define and load the kernel or kernels to be run, launch kernels using the triple chevron syntax or appropriate API call (e.g., hipLaunchKernelGGL), and pass parameters as needed.
+3. Configure and launch the kernel on the GPU: As described in :ref:`device_program`, define and load the kernel or kernels to be run, launch kernels using the triple chevron syntax or appropriate API call (for example ``hipLaunchKernelGGL``), and pass parameters as needed.
-4. Synchronization: As described in Asynchronous execution use streams and events to manage task dependencies, overlap computation with data transfers, and manage asynchronous processes to ensure proper sequencing of operations, waiting for events or streams to finish execution and transfer results from the GPU back to the host.
+4. Synchronization: As described in :ref:`asynchronous_how-to`, kernel execution occurs in the context of device streams, specifically the default (`0`) stream.
+You can use streams and events to manage task dependencies, overlap computation with data transfers, and manage asynchronous processes to ensure proper sequencing of operations.
+Wait for events or streams to finish execution and transfer results from the GPU back to the host.
-5. Error handling: As described in :ref:`error_handling`, you should catch and handle potential errors from API calls, kernel launches, or memory operations (e.g., using hipGetErrorString to retrieve error messages).
+5. Error handling: As described in :ref:`error_handling`, you should catch and handle potential errors from API calls, kernel launches, or memory operations.
+For example, use ``hipGetErrorString`` to retrieve error messages.
 6. Cleanup and resource management: Validate results, clean up GPU contexts and resources, and free allocated memory on the host and devices.

 This structure allows for efficient use of GPU resources and facilitates the acceleration of compute-intensive tasks while keeping the host CPU available for other tasks.